The Pennoyer Centre

 Our visitor numbers at The Pennoyer Centre in Pulham St Mary are increasing and we are looking for more volunteers to join our friendly team.
 Volunteering is good fun and can also help to increase your skills or improve your confidence.

 We are looking for people to help out in the café and kitchen, especially clearing tables and washing up, but also helping at wedding receptions etc. or serving on the bar.
 Hours are flexible and you would not be asked to do anything you don’t feel comfortable with.
-If you think you may be interested please give Lorna King a ring on 01379 676660 for an informal chat.
+If you think you may be interested please give us a call on 01379 676660 for an informal chat.

 New visitors arrive at The Pennoyer Centre daily, whether for a business meeting, to find out more about our history, or to have coffee & cake in the cafe.
 We run a reception service to provide a friendly greeting and answer any queries visitors may have.
 Reception volunteers also receive all initial phone calls, take bookings for events, keep our noticeboards up to date and undertake lots of other admin tasks to help the Centre run smoothly.